-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7/JHS1.4.2.1.2.
-Use precise (technical) vocabulary, phrases and sensory language to convey a vivid mental picture of people Communication and Collaboration Describe people using precise words (e.g. He staggers, to say precisely how someone walks), phrases and sensory details (words Personal Development and Leadership Creativity and Innovation Use appropriate grammatical structures: adjectives and adjective phrases for producing vivid descriptions in paragraph Critical Thinking and Problem-Solving o adverbs and adverbials for describing how an action has been carried out Cultural Identity and Global Citizenship o direct and indirect speech for variation and adding interest Digital Literacy o nouns and noun phrases (e.g. participants, objects)o prepositions and prepositional phraseo first-person pronouns Presentation Revise and edit the writing for sense or meaning, and effect (emotional reaction).
-MENT Proofread to self-correct or peer-correct.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7.4.2.1.2.
+Use precise (technical) vocabulary, phrases and sensory language to convey a vivid mental picture of people and Communication and Collaboration Describe people using precise words (e.g. He staggers, to say Personal Development and Leadership precisely how someone walks), phrases and sensory details (words that appeal to sight, sound, smell, taste, and touch).
+Creativity and Innovation Use appropriate grammatical structures: adjectives and adjective phrases for producing vivid descriptions in paragraph Critical Thinking and Problem-Solving adverbs and adverbials for describing how an action has been carried out Cultural Identity and Global Citizenship o direct and indirect speech for variation and adding interest Digital Literacy o nouns and noun phrases (e.g. participants, objects) o prepositions and prepositional phrase o first-person pronouns Presentation Revise and edit the writing for sense or meaning, and effect (emotional reaction).
+Proofread to self-correct or peer-correct.

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7/JHS1.4.2.1.3.
-Create advertisements to persuade a given audienceto take decisions on products and services Communication and Collaboration Compose advertisement for the sale of products, services, events following appropriate format/style using process approach: e.g. Personal Development and Leadership Title body - information about the product or service including design and pictures, the buyer (target market/audience) and selling Creativity and Innovation , , , , , , , , , , , , , , , , , , , , Critical Thinking and Problem-Solving Use: o the simple present for conveying timeless statements and facts Cultural Identity and Global Citizenship 11648118 Digital Literacy o mental verbs (e.g. I think, I believe) for conveying a viewpoint o verb phrases o rhetorical questions and repetition for persuasion Presentation Edit/Proofread the writing for sense or meaning, and effect (emotional reaction).
-MENT Publish writing using different media including ICT
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7.4.2.1.3.
+Create advertisements to persuade a given audience to take decisions on products and services Communication and Collaboration Compose advertisement for the sale of products, services, events following appropriate format/style using process approach: e.g. Personal Development and Leadership o body - information about the product or service including design Creativity and Innovation and pictures, the buyer (target market/audience) and selling points (what is good about the product or service, why is the product or service better than others?)
+Critical Thinking and Problem-Solving Use: o the simple present for conveying timeless statements and facts Cultural Identity and Global Citizenship o modals or imperative(command) for persuasive effect and hedging Digital Literacy o mental verbs (e.g. I think, I believe) for conveying a viewpoint o verb phrases o rhetorical questions and repetition for persuasion Presentation Edit/Proofread the writing for sense or meaning, and effect (emotional reaction).
+Publish writing using different media including ICT